LiuTangLei/trajectory-simplification-js/README.md

 Suitable for scenarios that require the preservation of trajectory shape and density, such as GPS tracking and geographic information systems, as well as for complex 2D and 3D trajectory data processing.

+## Note

-**Note:**  These algorithms have their own advantages and disadvantages in different application scenarios.
+These algorithms have their own advantages and disadvantages in different application scenarios.
 In practical applications, it is necessary to choose the appropriate trajectory simplification algorithm based on the characteristics and requirements of the data.
 In some cases, you may need to adjust or optimize the algorithm according to your own needs.